moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/howto/launch_instance.md

 #### Intro

-A Scaleway instance is physical server, each instance that you create is a physical instance dedicated for your personnal use.
+A HyperScale instance is physical server, each instance that you create is a physical instance dedicated for your personnal use.
 It's easy to use, the entire process take only a couple of minutes!

 This guide gonna show you how to create and access your new server.

 #### Step 1 - Sign in

-In a first time go to the [Scaleway dashboard](xxx) and log in with your email and password.
+In a first time go to the [HyperScale dashboard](xxx) and log in with your email and password.

 Once logged, click on the “Create Server” button at the top left of the sidebar